pantheon-systems/documentation/source/content/guides/account-mgmt/account/03-workspace.md

 <Alert title="Note" type="info" >

 Currently, you cannot edit or manage account tiers using the workspace.
-For more information, [Contact Sales](https://pantheon.io/contact-us)
+For more information, [contact Sales](https://pantheon.io/contact-us)

 </Alert>